-The Artificial Intelligence and Machine Learning group has just recently (July 2020) been created and currently contains only one member, Prof. Manuel Günther.
+The Artificial Intelligence and Machine Learning group has recently (July 2020) been created and is currently growing.
+Please see the list of People.

 Modern machine learning algorithms, i.e., deep neural networks have changed the way, most researcher approach problems nowadays.
 In traditional machine learning techniques, a good understanding of the problem was required, as well as a proper selection of the utilized features, tools and measures.
 Small amounts of data could be processed to achieve reasonably good results, which were usually readily interpretable by humans.